Alonso-del-Arte/testing-framework/CONTRIBUTING.md

 ## Style guidelines

+* The main package is `testframe`.
+Do not rename it `org.testframe`, even though in the future I might make that change if I see that it's required by Maven.
 * Access levels will be respected as much as possible.
 This means, for one thing, that for tests to be discoverable by `TestRunner`, they must be public, not package private like in JUnit 5.